 - b.
 Case Management Services are activities that are provided by Contractor's staff to access medical, educational, social, prevocational, vocational, rehabilitative, or other needed services for eligible clients.
-Services may include the following: - Linkage and Coordination the identification and pursuit of resources including, but not limited to, the following: - a) Inter- and intra-agency communication, coordination, and referral, including reports to CPS: - b) Monitoring service delivery to ensure an individual's access to service and the service delivery system; and - Linkage, brokerage services focused or transportation, housing, or finances. - ii.
-Placement Services Supportive assistance to the individual in the assessment, determination of need, and securing of adequate and appropriate living arrangements including, but not limited to, the following: - a) Locating and securing an appropriate living environment, - b) Locating and securing funding, - c) Pre-placement visit(s), - d) Negotiation of housing or placement contracts, - e) Placement and placement follow-up, and - f) Accessing services necessary to secure placement

-C. Crisis Intervention and Suicide Prevention Services
+Services may include the following: - i.
+Linkage and Coordination the identification and pursuit of resources including, but not limited to, the following: - a) Inter- and intra-agency communication, coordination, and referral, including reports to CPS: - b) Monitoring service delivery to ensure an individual's access to service and the service delivery system; and - c) Linkage, brokerage services focused on transportation, housing, or finances. - ii.
+Placement Services Supportive assistance to the individual in the assessment, determination of need, and securing of adequate and appropriate living arrangements including, but not limited to, the following: - a) Locating and securing an appropriate living environment, - b) Locating and securing funding, - c) Pre-placement visit(s), - d) Negotiation of housing or placement contracts, - e) Placement and placement follow-up, and - f) Accessing services necessary to secure placement - C. Telephone Hotline Services, Crisis Intervention and Suicide Prevention Services - Staffing - a.
+Contractor shall make every effort to provide a 1.0 FTE Spanish-speaking licensed clinician to staff the Crisis Intervention and Suicide Prevention Services during peak hours and provide the following services: - Respond to requests from schools and provide crisis intervention services to youth, consultation to school staff, and provide appropriate referrals for youth and families as clinically indicated. - ii.
+Make referrals to the mental health system through the ACCESS Team as appropriate.